solo-io/gloo/docs/content/installation/knative/_index.md

 ## Uninstall {#uninstall}

-To uninstall Gloo and all related components, simply run the following.
+To uninstall Gloo Edge and all related components, simply run the following.

 {{% notice note %}}
 This will also remove Knative-Serving, if it was installed by `glooctl`.